nathanchao/Shopify-Data-Science/README.md

-# Shopify Data Science Internship Application
+# Shopify Technical Challenge Submission

+My answers are shown below and all relevant files are saved in this repo.

 ### Question 1